jwplayer/applicaster-docs/live.md

 ---
 # Live Video

-## How to run JWplatform Live solution in applicaster?
+## How to show Broadcast Live streams in Applicaster?
 Live events are like any other media item.
 Once they’re created in the Broadcast Live dashboard media items representing those streams will appear.
 They can add then to a playlist from that point.

 Ensure you give it tag `live`.